facetoe/zenpy/docs/zenpy.rst

     DEBUG - Caching: [User(id=116514121092)]
     DEBUG - Cache HIT: [User 116514121092]

-We can see that because we "sideloaded" users, an extra API call was not generated when we attempted to access the requester attribute.
+We can see that because we "side-loaded" users, an extra API call was not generated when we attempted to access the requester attribute.

 Controlling Caching
 -------------------